abrahamjuliot/creepjs/README.md

 ### Trust Score
 A failing trust score is unique

+> The trust score shows the level of trust computed from the browser fingerprint.
+If the score is 100%, there is a high level of trust in the reported values.
+Values should not be trusted when the score is low.
+No attempt is made to score how well a browser performs against fingerprint traceability and linkability.
+It is not always beneficial to have a high trust score, and sometimes a low trust score is not bad.

 - start at `100`
 - less than 2 loose fingerprints: reward `5` extra credit
 - 0 shadow bits (session metric revisions): reward `10` extra credit